 Because it has such a wide variety of uses, Ashwagandha is gaining popularity in conventional medicine; however it has been used in Ayurveda for many years.

 As with anything we consume, it can have side effects for some, but it is typically safe.
-Remember, Ashwagandha is not an herb recommended during pregnancy.
+Be sure to check our risks and warnings and remember, Ashwagandha should not be used during pregnancy.